Back to blog

 Frequently Asked Questions

-Useful KPIs include tagged feedback coverage, human correction rate, theme detection speed, alert precision, roadmap evidence quality, escalation response time, time-to-decision, and estimated automation value.
+Useful KPIs include tagged feedback coverage, human correction rate, theme detection speed, alert precision, roadmap evidence quality, escalation response time, time-to-decision, and measurable automation value.

 Customer Sentiment AnalyticsNLPProduct AnalyticsCustomer ExperienceAI Dashboards